MicrosoftDocs/playfab-docs/playfab-docs/features/Insights/insights/IFX.md

 Data | Table Name | Description
 --- | --- | ---
-Dim User | dim.usage.xbox_user | Presence usage and client usage data from users across all the platforms.
+Dim User | dim.usage.xbox_user | User meta data as it relates to presence usage and client usage data from users across all the platforms.
 Does not not contain anonymous users or external users.
-Dim Live Title User | dim.usage.xbox_live_title_user | Title usage report by user based on client usage.
+Dim Live Title User | dim.usage.xbox_live_title_user | Title usage report by user and their stats based on client usage.
 Dim User Platform | dim.usage.xbox_user_platform | Date a user is first seen on different platforms.
 Includes users from client usage and presence usage.
-Dim Live Title | dim.store.xbox_live_title | *XboxTitleId* meta data related to IFX onboarded titles.
-Data may include retail, demo or test data.
+Dim Live Title | dim.store.xbox_live_title | *XboxTitleId* meta data related to retail and non-retail products that have been on-boarded to IFX.
+Data may include demo or test data.
 Dim Product | dim.store.xbox_product | Retail and non-retail products related to the on-boarded *XboxTitleID*.
-Dim Achievement | dim.usage.xbox_achievement | Achievement data for *XboxTitleID*.
+Dim Achievement | dim.usage.xbox_achievement | Achievement meta data for *XboxTitleID*.
 Dim Transaction Type | dim.store.xbox_transaction_type | Description of the different transaction types when a purchase traction is made.
-Dim Platform | dim.core.xbox_platform | Device platform data.
+Dim Platform | dim.core.xbox_platform | Descriptive data on different usage platforms.
-Dim Geography | dim.core.xbox_geography | Geography-related usage data for a title Dim Payment Type | dim.store.xbox_payment_type | Payment type details when a purchase transaction is made.
+Dim Geography | dim.core.xbox_geography | Geography meta data.
+Dim Payment Type | dim.store.xbox_payment_type | Payment type details when a purchase transaction is made.

 ### Fact Tables